erizov/Professor/semester_6/lecture_33_model_optimization/knowledge_distillation/README.md

 ## Introduction

-Knowledge Distillation is knowledge distillation is a fundamental algorithm.
+Knowledge Distillation is a fundamental algorithm.

 This algorithm is widely used in computer science and software engineering for solving a specific class of problems efficiently.
 Understanding Knowledge Distillation is essential for building performant and scalable applications.